Azure/ALZ-Bicep/infra-as-code/bicep/modules/policy/assignments/alzDefaults/generateddocs/alzDefaultPolicyAssignments.bicep.md

 parDdosEnabled | No       | Enable/disable DDoS Network Protection.
 True enforces Enable-DDoS-VNET policy; false disables. parDdosProtectionPlanId | No       | Resource ID of the DDoS Protection Plan for Virtual Networks. parPrivateDnsResourceGroupId | No       | Resource ID of the Resource Group for Private DNS Zones.
-Empty to skip assigning the Deploy-Private-DNS-Zones policy. parPrivateDnsZonesNamesToAuditInCorp | No       | List of Private DNS Zones to audit under the Corp Management Group.
+Empty to skip assigning the Deploy-Private-DNS-Zones policy. parPrivateDnsZonesLocation | No       | Location of Private DNS Zones. parPrivateDnsZonesNamesToAuditInCorp | No       | List of Private DNS Zones to audit under the Corp Management Group.
 This overwrites default values. parDisableAlzDefaultPolicies | No       | Disable all default ALZ policies. parDisableSlzDefaultPolicies | No       | Disable all default sovereign policies.